panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 ### 4.1 Refactor string concatentation

-The string interpolation replaces the string concatenation when making lengthy strings.
-That's the benefit of string interpolation I like the most.
+The string interpolation should be used instead of string concatenation to construct lengthy strings.

-If for some reason you're still concatenating string literals and expressions:
+If for some reason you're still concatenating string literals and expressions using `+` operator:

 ```javascript{3}
 const n1 = 2;